jmoral4/ChatGPT.History/README.md

 A small C# library to record ChatGPT conversations in a local Sqlitedb.
 Also included is a small console app to communicate with ChatGPT and facilitate using the library.

 ## Upcoming
-* Store sessions locally in a SQLite db
+* add vector database
+* process embeddings [optional] for unlimited history
-* Retrieve sessions and submit appropriate system prompts to prep sessions
+* retrieve sessions and submit appropriate system prompts to prep sessions
-* Dialog to view available sessions
+* dialog to view available sessions

 ![screenshot](screenshot.png)